AvaHeather/Python4ds_cohort-1/log.md

 ## Week 1: Introduction: IPython: Beyond Normal Python
 **(delete me or comment me out)**

-**Today's Progress**: Finished going through Numpy and Pandas
+**Today's Progress**: Finished going through Ipython which was really interesting

-**Thoughts**: I really struggled through..., but I feel like I am slowly getting better at it
+**Thoughts**: I had issues updating my log hence the delay, i am still trying to figure out how to link to work or what that means as described below but i'm slowly getting the hang of it

 **Link to work**: [introduction(Ipython)](www.example.com)